Papilio rutulus

 Papilio rutulus, the western tiger swallowtail, is a swallowtail butterfly belonging to the Papilionidae family.
 The species was first described by Hippolyte Lucas in 1852.

 Like the other tiger swallowtails, the western tiger swallowtail was formerly classified in genus Pterourus, but modern classifications all agree in placing them within Papilio.

 Distribution

-This common species is present in western North America.
-The normal range of the western tiger swallowtail covers much of western North America, from British Columbia to North Dakota in the north to Baja California and New Mexico in the south.
-Individuals occasionally turn up east of this range; in eastern North America, though, it is replaced by the similar eastern tiger swallowtail, Papilio glaucus.
+The western tiger swallowtail butterfly is an abundant species native to a large portion of North America's northernmost and southernmost west coast.